Tokyo Stock Exchange resumes, market opens up after outage debacle

 “It’s problematic that this happened after the TSE upgraded its system as recently as 2019,” said Takatoshi Itoshima, strategist at Pictet Asset Management.
 “IoT (Internet of Things) related shares are meant to be the leader of ‘Suganomics’ trade but this won’t impress foreign investors.”

-Officials from the Tokyo Stock Exchange and Japan Exchange Group Inc 8697.T, which runs the bourse, apologised for the debacle on Thursday and said the fundamental cause was still unknown.
+Officials from the Tokyo Stock Exchange and Japan Exchange Group Inc, which runs the bourse, apologised for the debacle on Thursday and said the fundamental cause was still unknown.

-Shares in Fujitsu fell more than 3% in early trade, while Japan Exchange Group lost 0.8%, underperforming the main TOPIX index .TOPX.
+Shares in Fujitsu fell more than 3% in early trade, while Japan Exchange Group lost 0.8%, underperforming the main TOPIX index.

 Reporting by Hideyuki Sano, Eimi Yamamitsu, Chang-Ran Kim, Makiko Yamazaki; Writing by Chang-Ran Kim; Editing by Stephen Coates